 If you are unable to obtain administrator access, you will need to recreate a default administrator user in order to be able to manage users of your system.
 This can be done using the Access

 Create a file called

-In case you are running an Artifactory HA cluster, make sure to do the changes on the primary node.
+For Artifactory versions below 7.17.2: If you are running an Artifactory HA cluster, make sure to do the changes on the primary node.
 After the last step, perform a rolling restart to the cluster (restart each node starting from the primary node).